 Disseminate your environmental news.
 Advertise a service.
 Promote an event.
 Or show your support for the Connecticut’s environment through CT Environmental Headlines.

 Who will see your ad or sponsorship?

-CT Environmental Headlines (www.environmentalheadlines.com/ct) receives about 5,000 visitors a month.
+CT Environmental Headlines (www.environmentalheadlines.com/ct) receives more than 5,000 visitors a month.
 More than 600 environmentally minded people subscribe to our e-mail updates.
-We have almost 500 followers on Facebook and more than 2,000 followers on Twitter.
+We have about 600 followers on Facebook and nearly 3,000 followers on Twitter.